-During the course of the semester, do the best you can to learn your students names.
+During the semester, do the best you can to learn your students' names.
 This skill comes easier to some than others.
 As much as possible, use their names when you see them in office hours, in lecture, and even if you pass them in the hallways of the chemistry building.
+You may ask them to setup their names, including audio recordings with pronunciations, in Canvas.